 (Much of this last section is still speculation-only inferred from the data we have on blood pressure and vascular control in FM patients, published in Adrenergic dysregulation and pain with and without acute beta-blockade in women with fibromyalgia and temporomandibular disorder.
 Light KC, Bragdon EE, Grewen KM, Brownley KA, Girdler SS, Maixner W.J Pain.
 2009 May;10(5):542-52.).”

-Light and Raj suggest doses at 1/5th to 1/10 the size (10-20 mgs/day) of those normally used to affect blood pressure.
-See above for explanation why.
+Light and Raj suggest doses low doses at 1/5th to 1/10 the size (10-20 mgs/day) of those normally used to affect blood pressure are most effective in POTS and ME/CFS.
+See above for the explanation why.